ehmatthes/django-simple-deploy/docs/quick_starts/quick_start_flyio.md

 !!! note
     If you're using zsh, you need to put quotes around the package name when you install it: `$ pip install "django-simple-deploy[fly_io]"`.
 Otherwise zsh interprets the square brackets as glob patterns.

-Now create a new Fly.io app using the CLI, and run `simple_deploy` to configure your app:
+Now create a new Fly.io app using the CLI, and run the `deploy` command to configure your app:

 ```sh
 $ fly apps create --generate-name